peterthehan/create-discord-bot/CONTRIBUTING.md

    - `create-discord-bot/app/src/core/`
    - `create-discord-bot/app/src/index.js`

-3. The **command widget** - this is widget provided to bootstrap command-making.
+3. The **command widget** - this is the widget used to bootstrap command-making.

    - `create-discord-bot/app/src/widgets/command`